SigurdJanson/seifseit/seifseit/content/english/writing/w20-uxstrategy.md

 ---

 All the time I hear about strategy.
 It seems to me everyone wants to be the strategist.
 It is not enough to be a great designer, product owner, project manager, or researcher.
 Don’t we all want to be Napoleon?
-Let me give you some examples why I began to hold “strategies” in low regard and why I avoid iit in favour of more specific terms.
+Let me give you some examples why I began to hold “strategies” in low regard and why I avoid it in favour of more specific terms.